 620 Conti St.

-Nine Roses is a good one if you’re out in the French Quarter.
-They have a dish that would please any taste buds.
-Nine Roses offers a variety of classic Vietnamese dishes, such as vermicelli, hot pots, pho, spring rolls, salads, and soup.
-As lagniappe, they also have Chinese dishes such as hot and sour soup, egg drop soup, and sizzling Go-Ba, a Chinese dish of shrimp, chicken, and beef served hot on a sizzling plate.
+Nine Roses is a good one if you’re out exploring the French Quarter.
+They have a dish that would please any taste buds and they offer a variety of classic Vietnamese dishes, such as vermicelli, hot pots, pho, spring rolls, salads, and soup.
+On the menu you’ll also find Chinese dishes such as hot and sour soup, egg drop soup, and sizzling Go-Ba, a Chinese dish of shrimp, chicken, and beef served hot on a sizzling plate.
 I highly recommend Nine Roses if you’re with folks that just can’t decide what they feel like eating.

 Pho Tau Bay